 A wide-mouthed Nalgene bottle for water, with an insulator.
 The wide mouth makes it easy to add snow to my existing water, where it will melt faster.

 Sawyer Mini water filter, which goes inside my interior jacket pocket to keep it from freezing.
-My goal is to avoid having to filter water, but I want to have it along, just in case.
+On a day hike, my goal is to avoid having to filter water–rather just carry an adequate supply, but I want to have it along, just in case.

-Chemical hand warmers, in case of chilled hands, feet, or to help warm up my emergency bivvy.
+Chemical hand warmers, in case of chilled hands or feet.

 A map, which I will consult along the hike.
 Last year, a friend asked me while we were hiking, “Where do you think we are right now?”
 Someone else was leading the group, and while I had my map with me, I wasn’t consulting it.
 It was a teachable moment that my friend kindly took advantage of.
 (I’m sure he knew exactly where we were.)
 The message: Don’t wait until you’re turned around to look at your map.
 Keep it out, look at it often, and make sure that what you’re seeing on the map matches up with what you’re seeing on your hike.